SALP Chapter 13

 "I don't really care who becomes emperor or king."

-"Then loyalty to Empress Ana!"
+"Then loyalty to Emperor Ana!"

 When someone shouted, the women echoed one by one.

-"Loyalty to Empress Ana!"
+"Loyalty to Emperor Ana!"

 "Loyalty!"